RileyXX/IMDB-Trakt-Syncer/README.md

 ```
 python -m pip uninstall IMDBTraktSyncer
 ```
 _Not recommended unless other uninstall methods failed.
 This method leaves behind any cached data such as user entered credentials, cached browsers, and drivers which can be deleted manually from your install directory.
-Run in your operating system's native command line interface._
+Run in your operating system's native command line._

 # Commands for IMDBTraktSyncer